MichaelEight/2DmousePredictor/README.md

 # Mouse Predictor and Shape Classifier

-Just a simple project.
-It lets you draw shapes with your mouse and then train AI/ML models for shape classification (classifier model) and/or mouse path prediction based on previous positions (predictor model).
+This project allows you to draw shapes with your mouse and then train AI/ML models for shape classification and/or mouse path prediction based on previous positions.

 ## Table of Contents